 Solution: Use Kiln Dried Firewood

-To minimize popping and crackling, use firewood for sale to build your fires.
+To minimize popping and crackling, use high quality kiln dried firewood to build your fires.
 As the name suggests, kiln dried firewood gets placed into a heated kiln.
 Some kilns are powered by electricity, whereas others are powered by steam or even solar energy.
 Regardless, they all expose wood to heat, which works to release the trapped moisture and create exceptionally dry firewood.

 When processed inside a heated kiln, wood becomes drier.
 Even if the wood initially had a 100% moisture content, kiln drying may lower its moisture content to just 10% to 15%.
 Of course, that’s substantially drier than air-dried firewood, which usually has a moisture content of about 20% to 30%.
 And if you purchase kiln dried firewood from Cutting Edge Firewood, you can rest assured knowing that it’s been processed for 12 times longer than the United States Department of Agriculture’s (USDA) standard for kiln drying.
 As a result, it burns cleaner to produce more heat with less popping and crackling.

 We pride ourselves on having the most stringent drying process in the industry, resulting in firewood that is as dry as possible for your enjoyment.
 Our commitment to excellence ensures that you will have the best fireside experience possible.